Ukraine appeals to WTO over Russian ban on fruit and vegetable imports

-KIEV (Reuters) - Ukraine has complained to the World Trade Organization (WTO) about a decision by Russia to ban imports of fruit and vegetables from the country, the agriculture ministry said on Thursday.
+KIEV, Oct 23 (Reuters) - Ukraine has complained to the World Trade Organisation (WTO) about a decision by Russia to ban imports of fruit and vegetables from the country, the agriculture ministry said on Thursday.

 The ban, which came in force on Oct.
 22, was the latest trade barrier erected by Russia in a trade and sanctions war linked to international tensions over Ukraine.